RobertRosca/environments/docs/environments.md

     This approach is not recommended, as it is possible to get an inconsistent environment where your local packages are not compatible with the loaded environment.

-If you want to add a package to an existing environment, it's possible to load the environment via `module load exfel mamba`, and then run `pip install ...` commands.
+If you want to add a package to an existing environment, it's possible to load the environment via `module load exfel exfel_python`, and then run `pip install ...` commands.

 This will install the package into your local `~/.local/lib/python3.X/site-packages` directory, any packages in this directory will be importable when you activate the environment.

-However, this is not a recommended approach, as it is possible to get an inconsistent environment - if you install a package with `pip` you may end up locally installing incompatible packages with the ones in the environment, leading to issues.
+However, this is **not a recommended approach, as it is possible to get an inconsistent environment** - if you install a package with `pip` you may end up locally installing incompatible packages with the ones in the environment, leading to issues.

 If you have done this and are experiencing issues then you can temporarily move the `.../site-packages` directory and see if that solves the issue.
 If it does then it was caused by some incompatible packages.